yamin-shihab/study-notes/grade-8/social.md

     + The Black Death made some people question their faith; their attempts at pleasing God haven't worked and felt abandoned.
         + People also started to take a critical attitude toward the church because of this.
 It was a wealthy institution that owned a third of Europe's land, received large sums of money in tithes, and some members like the clergy got caught up in the enjoyment of luxury.
 + With all these reformations going on, a period of great creativity in the arts and sciences called the Renaissance was about to begin, starting in Italy.
-    + It's name is French and means a rebirth of Classical knowledge and learning.
+    + Its name is French and means a rebirth of Classical knowledge and learning.

 ## Chapter 2

 + Marco Polo and his family were known for travelling along the Silk Road.
 Marco also told stories of his journeys.
 + The Silk Road was the major series of trading routes that connected civilizations from the Mediterranean in the West to the Pacific Ocean in the East.
 It was helpful for the trade of items, foods, and goods.
     + It was also important because it allowed for the sharing of ideas, knowledge, stories, and experiences.
-It had a huge impact on the Renaissance.
+The Renaissance was hugely impacted by it.
 + The crusades were a series of holy wars fought between Christian and Muslim forces aiming to gain control of sacred religious sites in Palestine important in the three Abrahamic religions.
     + They were mainly initiated by the Church in response to Turks taking over the land.
     + The Muslims regained control of Jerusalem after it was captured with the help of the Sultan Saladin.